Back To Blog

 Fact1

 All of the money you contribute to a CollegeAdvantage 529 Plan will grow tax-free and you can withdraw all earnings tax-free, provided that the account is used for qualified higher education expenses.
 To see just how tax-free growth adds up with a 529 savings plan, use the tax benefit tool and immediately see the difference between a 529 plan account in comparison to a taxable account.
 Unlike a taxable account, a Ohio's 529 Plan ensures that every bit of investment growth is yours to use, tax-free.
-CollegeAdvantage has additional aids to help you set or adjust your college savings goals.
-If you’re curious about how much you’ll need to save or you want to double-check your risk tolerance, use these tools to gain better insights and to get questions answered.
+CollegeAdvantage has additional tools to help you estimate your higher education costs or set your college savings goals.
 As you research, always remember that time is your best friend.
 Over time, every amount contributed, big or small, will help you reach your savings goal.

 2) Tax-free withdrawals